 Creation to the Greeks

-MFW strongly recommends that children complete Exploring Countries and Cultures before beginning this volume so that they have foundational knowledge of countries and geographic terms that will be used this year.
+MFW strongly recommends that children complete Exploring Countries and Cultures before beginning Creation to the Greeks so that they have foundational knowledge of countries and geographic terms that will be used.

-The outline for this study follows the Old Testament, beginning with Creation and continuing through the rebuilding of Jerusalem after the exile (book of Nehemiah).
-Following the biblical timeline, students also learn about ancient Mesopotamia; Egypt; the Babylonian kingdom; early North American cultures; other ancient cultures of the Middle East such as the Canaanites, Hittites and Philistines; Assyria; Greece (including some Greek mythology); India (including a brief study of Hinduism and Buddhism); early Russians; Phoenicians; and the Persian empire, culminating with Alexander the Great.
-Celebrating Biblical Feasts is used to incorporate study and celebration of the Old Testament biblical feasts.
+The outline for this study follows the Old Testament, beginning with creation and continuing through the rebuilding of Jerusalem after the exile (book of Nehemiah).
+Following the biblical timeline, students also learn about ancient Mesopotamia; Egypt; the Babylonian kingdom; early North American cultures; other ancient cultures of the Middle East such as those of the Canaanites, Hittites, Philistines, Phoenicians, Assyrians.
+They study ancient Greece (including some Greek mythology), India (including a brief study of Hinduism and Buddhism), early Russia; and the Persian empire, culminating with exploits of Alexander the Great.
+Celebrating Biblical Feasts is used to incorporate the study and celebration of the Old Testament biblical feasts.

 Rome to the Reformation

-It is important to note that history coverage is not restricted to Western Civilization but includes Japan, India, Australia, and other far flung places.
+Note that history coverage is not restricted to western civilization but includes Japan, India, Australia, and other far-flung places.